 I have a student who is having difficulty in my class.
 I think this student may have a disability.
 What should I do to help the student?

 Talk privately with the student to discuss your observations.
 Do not assume that the student's difficulties are a result of a disability.
 After a thorough discussion with the student, you may want to refer the student to one of more campus resources.
-Offer options to the student such as the Academic Center for Excellence (ACE), the Personal Counseling Center, as well as the DRC.
-If the student discloses that he or she does have a disability or believes he/she has a disability, you might suggest that the student contact the DRC to explore options for accommodations.
+Offer options to the student such as the Academic Center for Excellence (ACE), the Personal Counseling Center, as well as the SASS.
+If the student discloses that they do have a disability or believes they have a disability, you might suggest that the student contact Student Accessibility Services to explore options for accommodations.

 I have a student with a disability who is getting behind in his schoolwork.
 The student is missing a number of classes and has not handed in several assignments.
 Although he has taken a midterm and used accommodations, his grade is about a D. At this point he is not passing the class.
 Do I have a right to fail a student with a disability?